 With so many different containers and sizes of milk available at the grocery store, it can be hard to know how much you need to buy.
 Do you need a gallon?
 A half-gallon?
 A quart?
+Do you know the number of pints in a quart?
+Liquid measurements can be difficult to remember without consulting your smartphone!

 If you’re like most people, you probably don’t think about how many pints are in a quart until you’re standing in front of the dairy section at the store, trying to decide which size container to buy.
 Luckily, we’ve got you covered.
 Read on to learn everything you need about quarts and pints, including how many pints are in a quart.